When you need a refrigerator, washer/dryer, furnace, or other home appliance, there’s no need to do without — even if your wallet says otherwise.

 The evolution of smartphones has yielded countless apps, including yard sale and marketplace apps that allow you to browse new and used items for sale in your location.
-Want to find free or cheap appliances in your area?
-Check out these apps:
+To find free or cheap appliances in your area, check out:

-Listia has the same concept as letgo, but it varies the way you purchase items.
-Basically, if you sell things on the site, you will receive credits for free items.
+If you sell things on Listia, you will receive credits for free items.
 The more you give, the more you get.
-It may be more difficult to find the item you really need, but it’s definitely worth a shot.
-You can download Listia on your smartphone or visit the website to browse items.
+It may be more difficult to find the exact item you need, but it’s worth a try.
+You can add the Listia app to your smartphone or visit the website to browse items.

-Many people are probably aware of government assistance programs like WIC and SNAP, but did you know there’s a program called LIHEAP (Low Income Home Energy Assistance Program) that will help you replace your old appliances for energy-efficient new ones at no cost to you?
+Many people are probably aware of government assistance programs like WIC and SNAP, but there’s also a lesser-known program called LIHEAP (Low Income Home Energy Assistance Program) that will help you replace your old appliances for energy-efficient new ones at no cost to you.
 (Note: LIHEAP also provides low-income and disabled households with bill payment assistance, energy crisis assistance, weatherproofing, and energy-related home repairs.)

 The federal government requires states to set eligibility requirements for LIHEAP recipients, although the federal government does set maximums and minimums.
-The LIHEAP statute currently states that an eligible household must have an income that does not exceed 150 percent of the federal poverty guideline or 60 percent of the state median income level.
+The LIHEAP statute currently states that an eligible household must have an income that does not exceed 150% of the federal poverty guideline or 60% of the state median income level.